Ghosts of Port Arthur

 Ghosts of Port Arthur is a 1933 Australian short documentary directed by Ken G. Hall.
 It was described as a "travel fantasy" which focuses on the history of the penal settlement at Port Arthur.

-It includes sections on New Norfolk, Hobart, Port Arthur, the Hobart Zoo and the Derwent River district.
+It includes sections on New Norfolk, Hobart, Port Arthur, the Hobart Zoo and the River Derwent district.

 Reception

 The film was released as a support item.
 The Adelaide News called it a "fine travel talk".